IISSI2-IS-2024/DeliverUS-Lab-8/README.md

 As in previous labs, it is needed to create a copy of the `.env.example` file, name it `.env` and include your environment variables.

-Open a terminal a run `npm run install:all:bash` (`npm run install:all:bash` for Windows OS) to install dependencies.
+Open a terminal a run `npm run install:all:bash` (`npm run install:all:win` for Windows OS) to install dependencies.
 A folder `node_modules` will be created under the `DeliverUS-Backend` and `DeliverUS-Frontend` folders.

 Once you should setup your .env file for DeliverUS-Backend project.
 API_BASE_URL must points to your server.
 For instance `API_BASE_URL=http://localhost:3000`.